dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### subject

 The subject or the topic of the conversation is provided in the subject parameter.
-This parameter is optional as not all conconversations have a defined subject.
+This parameter is optional as not all conversations have a defined subject.
 Email threads and prescheduled calls and video conversences typically have a subject which can be captured here.

 * subject: String (optional)

+    The string value of the subject is a free formed JSON string with no constrained syntax.

 ### redacted Object